-Many patients with chronic disease go through difficult phases, usually at the onset of their illness as well as during its course.
+Many patients with renal failure go through difficult phases, usually at the onset of their condition as well as during its course.
 Although some people can mobilize their energy and resolve the situation on their own, many people need support.

 Remember: Your family, friends and the staff in your renal care center are always available and there for you if you need help.
 Stay in close contact – they will support and advise you.
 Also, take advantage of opportunities to get in touch with other affected people, for example in self-help groups or patient communities.

 Dialysis and healthy lifestyle

 In addition to medical therapy, a healthy lifestyle is essential for keeping you healthy and maintaining your overall well-being.
 A healthy lifestyle involves a wide range of factors which all together let you live your life to the full, both physically and psychologically.
 Healthy living, for example, includes activities with friends and family, eating the right foods and taking exercise whenever you can.
 Which diet or physical fitness activity is right for you depends on several factors, such as your likes and dislikes, the stage of renal failure or the type of treatment you are receiving.
 It’s important to be aware of your lifestyle choices and to make choices that will let you feel your best.

 Fitness and dialysis